FreakFrakFrok/Raspicam/README.md

 Option 2<br/>
 What do you need:
+- Raspberry Pi with camera
-  Raspberry with internet connection always available
+- Internet connection always available

 Instructions:
 - Register your account at https://www.edatasoluciones.com/raspicam/Login